platformsh/platformsh-docs/sites/upsun/src/learn/overview/philosophy.md

 It abstracts your project infrastructure and manages it for you, so you never have to configure services like a web server, a MySQL database, or a Redis cache from scratch again.

-{{% vendor/name %}} is built on one main idea &mdash; your server infrastructure is part of your app, so it should be version controlled along with your app.
+{{% vendor/name %}} is built on one main idea — your server infrastructure is part of your app, so it should be version controlled along with your app.

 Every branch you push to your Git repository can come with bug fixes,